Sandi Lovrić: Club career

 Lovrić joined Sturm Graz in 2012 from SV Rapid Lienz.
 He made his league debut on 17 August 2014 in a 1–1 home draw against Austria Wien by coming on as a substitute for Marko Stanković.
 On 9 May 2018, he won the Austrian Cup with Sturm after defeating Red Bull Salzburg 1–0 in the final.

 On 3 July 2019, Lovrić signed a three-year deal with Swiss side Lugano after he decided to not extend his contract with Sturm Graz.

 On 28 March 2022, he signed a five-year contract with Serie A side Udinese.

+On 30 January 2026, Lovrić moved on loan to Hellas Verona until the end of the 2025–26 season.

 International career

 Eligible to represent Austria, Croatia, Bosnia and Herzegovina and Slovenia internationally, Lovrić represented Austria in all youth selections from under-16 to under-21, making over 50 appearances between 2013 and 2019.
 He stated that he was never approached by anyone from the Croatian Football Federation.

 In September 2020, he decided to represent Slovenia at senior level after being approached by their coach Matjaž Kek.
 He debuted for Slovenia on 7 October 2020 in a friendly game against San Marino, playing for 59 minutes before being substituted by Benjamin Verbič.

 On 14 October 2020, Lovrić scored his first goal in a 4–0 UEFA Nations League victory over Moldova.
 On 24 March 2021, he scored his second goal, the only goal in the 1–0 World Cup qualifying victory over his fatherland Croatia.
 The upset victory was notably Slovenia's first victory over Croatia in history.